GauBen/gautier.dev/src/articles/2024-01-03-search-engine-in-a-day/index.md

 This is a paragraph... with **important** words.
 ```

-The first three indexing steps (parsing, tokenization and normalization) transform the markdown into a list of equally weighted extracts.
+The first three indexing steps (parsing, tokenization and normalization) transform the markdown into a list of weighted extracts.
 The structure of this list maps the one of the markdown document.
-Each root node (heading, paragraph...) will map to one extract.
+Each root node (heading, paragraph) will map to one extract.
 Each extract is then a list of strings, with an associated weight.
 For instance, headings and bold words will have a higher weight than regular words.

 ```json
 [